 Prompt for a file name, then write a codon usage table for the selected features.
 The file in written in the same format as the data at Kazusa codon usage database site.
-In the output file each codon is followed by it's occurrence count (per thousand) and it's percentage occurrence.
-(See the section called Add Usage Plots to find out how to plot a usage graph).
+In the output file each codon is followed by its occurrence count (per thousand) and it's percentage occurrence.
+(See the section called Add Usage Plots ... in Chapter 3 to find out how to plot a usage graph).